DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 public health system remains obviously left-wing, the subversive implications of circulating information as gifts are literally unthinkable.
-Without any self-doubt, Eric Raymond can be simultaneously a passionate advocate of the decommodisation of software and ‘...a self-described neo-pagan \[right-wing\] libertarian who enjoys shooting semi-automatic weapons...’[^131]
+Without any self-doubt, Eric Raymond can be simultaneously a passionate advocate of the decommodisation of software and ‘…a self-described neo-pagan \[right-wing\] libertarian who enjoys shooting semi-automatic weapons…’[^131]

 Among Americans, cyber-communism is the love that dares not speak its name.
 No one talks about what everyone is doing.
 Above all, the